 The Android device needs to have the aTMC client installed.
-The aTMC application is a free download from the Google Play store.
+The aTMC application is a free download from the Google Play App Store.

-Figure 445 - aTMC at the Google Play Store
+Figure 437 - aTMC at the Google Play Store

 1. In the Google Play App Store, search for ThinManager and install the aTMC application.